stephenohair/afterburner/README.md

 * **Comms Port** - this is the port that the Arduino devcie is listening on.
 For windows it would be something like "COMM1" on linux it'd be something like /dev/XYZBLAH.
 * **Maxmium characters for a serial message** : by default I've left it at 32 since I used a 16x2 character display.

+### Serial Libraries Linux ###
+In order to access the serial comms port for Linux you need to install librxtxjava and you need to grant permissions for access on that port.
+In the case of the Teensy device I used I had to add the udev rules specified on the Teensy website : https://www.pjrc.com/teensy/49-teensy.rules

+To install the serial linux libraries:

+#!bash

+sudo apt-get install librxtx-java

+You then make a reference to RXTXcomm.jar on your classpath which is found under /usr/share/java/RXTXcomm.jar.

 ### Compiling ###
 To compile run :